carlwoodward/disco/README.md

-This is a clientside project to make discovering git repositories simpler.
+This is a clientside project to make browsing git repositories simpler.

 Goals: